 To start with, there was an initial 7-day waiting period before entitlement to UC began.
 This 7 day waiting period was removed from 14 February 2018.
-Even so, for new claims, payments can take up to 5 weeks.
+Even so, for new claims, payments can take at least 5 weeks.
 This is because once a claim is submitted there is:

 - First monthly assessment period (1 calendar month)

 - Payment made 7 days after end of the assessment period

 This makes a total of 5 weeks and can cause hardship for many claimants.
 If there is a delay in processing the payment, the wait could be longer.
-If waiting for this first payment will cause a claimant financial difficulties they can request an advance payment and personal budgeting support.
-From Spring 2018, claimants should also be able to request an advance through their online UC account.
+If waiting for this first payment will cause a claimant financial difficulties they can request an advance payment, personal budgeting support and, in Northern Ireland, a grant from the UC contingency fund.
+Claimants can request an advance through their online UC account.
 A discretionary housing payment from the claimant’s Local Authority may also be available.

 Before the changes were introduced on 14 February 2018, UC claimants in the all-work requirements group weren’t paid for the first 7 days after they made their claim – these were waiting days.